16 Steps Manual to Go Virtual and Drastically Increase Online Sales

 So, what can you do to provide a stress-free shopping experience for your potential clients?

 - Make all the information on return and delivery processes explicit, easy to follow and understand, and effortlessly accessible.

 - Show the total cost of the purchase before the checkout.

-- Present users with a multitude of shipping (free, economy, and speed delivery) and return options (automated refund, easy-to-print return label, etc.).
+- Present users with multiple shipping methods (free, economy, and fast delivery) and return options (automated refund, easy-to-print return label, etc.).

 - Provide estimated/guaranteed delivery date.